androa/silex-spid/README.md

 See more documentation and examples at the spid-php-sdk page (maintained by Schibsted Payment) at [github.com/schibsted/spid-php-examples][2] and [techdocs.spid.no][3] (access for SPiD customers only).

 ## License
-License
+Licensed under the MIT License, see LICENSE

-Copyright (c) 2014, Kristoffer Brabrand kristoffer@brabrand.no
+## Credits

-Licensed under the MIT License
+Authored by Kristoffer Brabrand @ VG

 [1]: http://packagist.org/packages/vgnett/silex-spid
 [2]: https://github.com/schibsted/spid-php-examples/